deathworlders/online/content/book/deathworlders/chapter-22-warhorse/pt3-third-year.md

 half four.”

 This was, by the standards of Lydia Jones, a warm and affectionate welcome.
-She was the opposite of her son in every possible way – small, serious, and corpulent to the point of being basically spherical, fumigated by the cigarettes she rolled herself and sporting a half-grown-out dyed purple undercut hairstyle that might have almost
+She was the opposite of her son in every possible way---small, serious, and corpulent to the point of being basically spherical, fumigated by the cigarettes she rolled herself and sporting a half-grown-out dyed purple undercut hairstyle that might have almost